FederBoost: Private Federated Learning for GBDT: Horizontal

 \subsection{Training}

-Similar to vertical $\name$, bucket construction in horizontal $\name$ also only needs to be done once: participants can run training phase multiple times to fine-tune the model without further bucket construction as long as the data remains unchanged.
+Similar to vertical $\name$, bucket construction in horizontal $\name$ also only needs to be done once: participants can run the training phase multiple times to fine-tune the model without further bucket construction as long as the data remains unchanged.

 After finding all quantiles, each participant can locally put their sample IDs into the corresponding buckets; $\Cli_l$ can collect the buckets and aggregate them.
 Then, the setting becomes similar to vertical $\name$.
-However, $\Cli_l$ does {\em not} hold all labels, hence it cannot train the decision trees as vertical $\name$.
+However, $\Cli_l$ does \textit{not} hold all labels; hence it cannot train the decision trees as vertical $\name$.
 To this end, we take another approach, the pseudo-code of which is shown in Protocol~\ref{alg:horizontal}.
 The key difference is that instead of sending the buckets of sample IDs to $\Cli_l$, each $\Cli_i$ locally computes $g$s and $h$s for each sample (line 9), computes $G$s and $H$s for each bucket (line 18) and all participants aggregates $G$s and $H$s for the corresponding buckets using secure aggregation (line 20).
 We remark that all $m\cdot q$ instances of secure aggregation can run in parallel.
-Another difference is that $\Cli_l$ needs to send the split information to {\em all} other participants (line 24).
+Another difference is that $\Cli_l$ needs to send the split information to \textit{all} the other participants (line 24).

-Naively, we can use the secure aggregation protocol~\cite{bonawitz2017practical} described in Section~\ref{sec:aggregation} by having $\Cli_l$ play the role of the parameter server.
-However, we significantly simplify the protocol based on the assumption that the participants will {\em not} drop out in our setting.
+Naively, we can use the secure aggregation (cf. Section~\ref{sec:aggregation}) protocol~\cite{bonawitz2017practical} by having $\Cli_l$ play the role of the parameter server.
+However, we simplify the protocol based on the assumption that the participants will \textit{not} drop out in our setting.
 The pseudo-code is shown in Protocol~\ref{alg:aggregation}.
-Line 1-9 is the setup phase, which only needs to be done once. $\Cli_l$ initializes a large prime $p$ and a group generator $g$ for Diffie-Hellman key generation.
-It also initializes a small modular $N$ for aggregation: the aggregation works in $\mathbb{Z}_N$.
-However, the gradients $G$s are floating-point numbers.
-To deal with this, we scale the floating-point numbers up to integers by multiplying the same constant to all values and drop the fractional parts.
-This idea is widely used in neural network training and inferences~\cite{secureML, minionn}. $N$ must be large enough so that the absolute value of the final sum $G$ is smaller than $\left\lfloor N/2 \right\rfloor$.
+Notice that the gradients $G$s are floating-point numbers.
+To deal with this, we scale the floating-point numbers up to integers by multiplying the same constant by all values and dropping the fractional parts.
+This idea is widely used in neural network training and inferences~\cite{secureML, minionn}. $N$ must be large enough so that the absolute value of the final sum $G$ is smaller than $\left\lfloor N/2 \right\rfloor$. \textlabel{We}{Del3} separately detail the security analysis of horizontal $\name$ from the perspective of $\Cli_i$ and $\Cli_l$ in Section~\ref{sec:horizontal_analysis}.